 The Fund's major internal control risks would include revenue handling.
-The Fund normally receives a few checks per week from the New York racetracks and New York OTBs as well as approximately 1,000 checks or more from the horsemen during the first two weeks of the months of February, April and May.
+The Fund normally receives a few checks per week from the New York racetracks and New York OTBs as well as approximately 3,500 or more checks from the horsemen from January through May each year.
 The risk would be that the Fund does not receive payments.